-Personal engagement with visual culture from a feminist perspective through poetry, design, art, collage, video, creative written word pieces.
+Personal engagement with visual culture from a feminist perspective through poetry, design, art, collage, creative written word pieces.
 Always boundary pushing or avant-garde and at the forefront of feminist engagement.

 WHO SUPPORTS US